Guide for Reading a Transcript

 To review the Mapping and Coding Exceptions for OUAC Requests, please review the TS130 Mapping Summary.

-New: We are pleased to announce the launch of the GPA Calculator.
-This new application is readily available to all U of T students and calculates their sessional, cumulative and annual GPAs.
+GPA Calculator.
+This application is readily available to all U of T students and calculates their sessional, cumulative and annual GPAs.
 The application also recommends resources, including academic advising, writing centres, workshops and career advising.